-As the highest priority site for conservation of the greenback, RMFI, US Forest Service, Colorado Springs Utilities, Colorado Parks and Wildlife and other project partners have been working to better manage activities within this high-value watershed and minimize impacts to the fish and its habitat.
+As the highest priority site for conservation of the greenback, RMFI, U.S. Forest Service, El Paso County, Colorado Parks and Wildlife and other project partners have been working to better manage activities within this high-value watershed and minimize impacts to the fish and its habitat.
 The greenback cutthroat trout are found in a mere 4 miles of habitat within Bear Creek, which creates a very vulnerable situation for this population.

 The history of this fish is complicated by the fact that it is not native to the Arkansas River Basin (where is currently resides), though it has been present for 130 years.
 However, it is the sole native cutthroat species for the South Platte Basin though it is not present in the basin today.
 Long-term recovery of the species includes reintroducing the fish in the South Platte Basin.

 Bear Creek is a high gradient, coldwater stream located on the east side of Pikes Peak within a drainage that is challenged by naturally erosive Pikes Peak granite soil.
 Habitat suitable for the greenback cutthroat population is limited to approximately 3.4 miles within the headwaters of the stream.
 To protect this last remaining population of greenback cutthroat trout, it is important to restore this limited habitat to a fully functional condition.
 Recent testing has revealed that approximately 750 adult fish remain in Bear Creek and represent the last remaining pure population of the species.
 The population is currently listed as threatened under the Endangered Species Act.
 The US Fish and Wildlife Service is undergoing an evaluation process to determine if the species should be listed as endangered.